qq7/web/README.md

 Welcome

-Course will contain basic web knowleges, HTML, CSS, ... and students will decide what else(potentially Ruby, Python, JS(AngularJS or React or Ember...))
+Course will contain basic web knowleges, HTML, CSS, ... and students will decide what else.
+Potentionally Ruby, Python or JS(AngularJS or React or Ember)

 We plan to decrease the amount of the lecture in favor of collective discussion, team projects & collective work.
 And give all power & responsibility to students.